dacarlin/gato/README.md

 Empirically, structure-conditioned protein sequence design algorithms have been useful for designing stabilizing mutations [^2], structure-guided diversification in design pipelines [^3], and have recently been updated to include structural information from nucleic acids, small molecule ligands, and metal ions [^4].
 They are routinely used to design sequences as part of de novo protein design pipelines [^5].
 Many different implementations are available, with different properties, most largely based on the original implementation by John Ingraham [^6].

+### Graph attention networks as a learning framework

 For this project, I'd like to do something a little different.
-Graph attention networks, introduced by Veličković in 2017 [^7] and updated in 2021 by Brody [^8], make use of an attention mechanism on the graph structure and are similar to the model developed by Ingraham.
+Graph attention networks, introduced by Veličković in 2017 [^7] and updated in 2021 by Brody [^8], make use of an attention mechanism on the graph structure and are similar to the model developed by Ingraham, except simpler in that they do not have the autoregressive decoder.
 Here, we reimagine the problem of protein design as a node labeling problem on a graph that we build from the protein structure.
 Using PyG, we build a flexible and scalable graph attention network that learns from backbone coordinates by representing each designable residue or ligand as a node, with edge features derived from backbone atom distances.
+All of this is implemented in a straightforward and clean way in modern PyTorch.

 [^1]: https://github.com/RosettaCommons/rosetta
 [^2]: https://github.com/dauparas/ProteinMPNN/